Walnut, Iowa History

 1958 - Iowa Power and Light Company takes over as the provider of electricity for the town, spelling the end of our municipal light plant after 54 years.

 1958 - The Rock Island closes the Walnut depot permanently.
-Short-line rail service to Avoca, Hancock and Harlan will be discontinued within 5 years.
+Short-line rail service to Avoca, Hancock and Harlan will be discontinued by 1967.

 1959 - A new Legion Hall is opened downtown, in the former Moritz Meat Locker site on the east side of the downtown block.
 It is still in use today.